-The Converter logic shall provide input current limiting by limiting the AC input current.
+The Converter logic shall limit the input current by limiting the AC input current.
 Three (3) line-side current transformers shall be employed as a means of sensing the current amplitude.
-The Converter shall also provide sufficient capacity to provide power to a fully loaded inverter while simultaneously recharging the system battery to 90% of its full capacity within 20 times the discharge time.
+The Converter shall also provide sufficient capacity to give power to a fully loaded inverter while simultaneously recharging the system battery to 90% full capacity within 20 times the discharge time.
 The AC input current limit values are as follows:

-Input current limit setting: 110% of nominal rated current.

-The AC input current limit shall be setup so that the converter can provide sufficient capacity to the inverter at the rated load and also have the capability to recharge a discharged battery.

-The input current limit protects the converter components from damage due to an excessive input current.
+- 1. Input current limit setting: 110% of nominal rated current. - The AC input current limit shall be set up so that the converter can provide sufficient capacity to the inverter at rated load and have the capability to recharge a discharged battery. - 3.
+The input current limit protects converter components from damage due to excessive input current.

-G. Input Power Demand
+N. Input Power Demand